-Made fresh daily, both in the home and commercially, it has fresh flavour notes even when used in curries as heavy as the spicy Saraman curry, which I’ll write about in my next A year of Asian Cookbooks post.
+Made fresh daily, both in the home and commercially, Cambodian kroeungs have fresh flavour notes, even when used in curries as heavy as the spicy Saraman curry, which I’ll write about in my next A Year of Asian Cookbooks post.

-But are the characteristics of the kroeung curry paste unique to Cambodia?
-Yes and no.
+But are the characteristics of the Cambodian kroeung curry paste unique to Cambodia?
+Well, yes and no.

-The base ingredients for the Cambodian curry paste called kroeung are common in Thai cooking — not surprisingly considering the shared history of the two countries — but it’s the use of turmeric in the standard base curry paste of Khmer cooking that sets it apart.
+The base ingredients for the Cambodian curry paste called kroeung are common in Thai cooking — not surprisingly considering the shared history of the two countries — but it’s the use of turmeric in the standard base curry paste of Khmer cooking, a yellow Cambodian kroeung, that sets it apart.

-One thing that sets the Cambodian curry paste called kroeung apart from Thai curry pastes is that there is no chilli in the base paste mix of lemongrass, galangal, kaffir lime zest, and turmeric, which is often sold freshly pounded in markets.
-You then add the required garlic and shallots when you’re ready to finish the paste.
+Another thing that sets the Cambodian curry paste called kroeung apart from the Thai curry pastes is that there is no chilli in the base paste mix of lemongrass, galangal, kaffir lime zest, and turmeric, which is sold freshly pounded in markets.
+You then add the required garlic and shallots when you’re ready to finish the paste at home.

-A Cambodian Saraman curry will be very spicy when made in a manner one would call authentic, but it still doesn’t have a chilli kick.
-It’s spicy in the way that an Indian curry is — also no surprise given the early history of Cambodia.
+The lack of chilli goes some way in justifying the myth that Cambodian curries are lighter than their Thai counterparts.
+They are certainly more gentle, however, a Cambodian Saraman curry can be very spicy when made in a manner one would call ‘authentic’, but it still doesn’t have a chilli kick.
+It’s spicy in the way that an Indian curry is — which is also no surprise given the early history of Cambodia.

-Cambodia was greatly affected by the Indianisation of Southeast Asia, as a result of the spread of Hinduism and trade.
-India influenced the language, religion, politics, mythology, architecture, art, and culture, so it had to have impacted the cuisine, and remnants of that influence had to linger.
+Cambodia was greatly influenced by the early Indianisation of Southeast Asia, as a result of the spread of Hinduism and trade.
+India influenced the language, religion, politics, mythology, architecture, art, and culture of Cambodia, so it had to have impacted the cuisine, and remnants of that influence had to linger and they do.

-A Cambodian red curry chicken dish will arrive a little milder than one in Thailand, but the base curry requires almost the same amount of chillies to be pounded in the mortar and pestle.
+A Cambodian red curry chicken dish will arrive a little milder than a red curry in Thailand, but the base red kroeung, pictured above, requires almost the same amount of chillies to be pounded in the mortar and pestle.
 In fact, it’s almost the same recipe, give or take a coriander root (in many Thai versions) and some fresh turmeric (a must in Cambodian versions).

 Another myth about Cambodian curries is that there are only two curry pastes, red and green.

-Some pastes have a specific use such as Saraman, while others, such as the yellow paste, are used as a marinade for meats, stir-fries, stews and soups (‘samlar m’chou’ for instance means ‘sour soup’), and for amok (the famous Cambodian steamed fish ‘soufflé’).
+Some pastes have a specific use such as the saraman kroeung, which is used to make the Cambodian Saraman curry, while others, such as the yellow kroeung paste, are used as a marinade for charcoal-grilled beef skewers, stir-fries (look for ‘char kreoung’ on a menu or in a cookbook), and stews and soups (‘samlar m’chou’ means ‘sour soup’), such as samlor machou kroeung sach ko, a sour beef soup with morning glory, and for fish amok or amok trei, the famous Cambodian soufflé-like steamed fish curry.